pcpLiu/Serrano/README.md

 ## Docs
-The APIs are hosted at [http://serrano-lib.org](http://serrano-lib.org/docs/v0.1.0-alpha/api/).
+The guides and APIs are hosted at [http://serrano-lib.org](http://serrano-lib.org/docs/v0.1.0-alpha/api/).

-Currently, we are adding more guides.

 ## Questions && Issues
  :bangbang: Please __only open [bug]/[feature request] related issues__ in THIS repo and follow this [issue guide](). :bangbang: